 Stay in touch – keep your virtual assistant phone details handy, if they have booked your travel.
 If a problem arises, just call and they can sort it out for you, so that you don’t have to spend ages on the phone yourself.
 You, or your assistant should also make sure that your technology is set up for calls or internet access at your destination, so you can get to work as soon as you get there.

 Manage time zones – there’s no tried and tested way to manage time zone changes – different things work for different people.
 But drinking plenty of water, reducing alcohol and heavy meals, and getting sleep at the right time for you can all help.
 If you’re on a short trip to a different time zone, it may be helpful to keep on your own time rather than try to adjust, which will make it easier when you get home.

 To reduce your travel burden, starting today, why not talk to us about our travel planning support?
 We can send you business travel itinerary examples, talk to you about the best way to organise travel for you and others in your business and give you advice on how to make your travelling life easier.

-So, if you’re short on time and need help from a travel virtual assistant to plan your business trips or would like to know more about our other services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+So, if you’re short on time and need help from a travel planning virtual assistant for your business trips or would just like to know more about our virtual pa service feel free to call us on 0800 994 9016 or click here to request a free consultation.